 Hill's trios (and occasional larger combos) were regularly cited in Chicago Defender entertainment advertisements from 1956 through 1960.
 In 1958 and 1959, the Andrew Hill trio was often booked at Roberts Show Lounge.
 At the end of 1958, Herman Roberts opened a smaller cabaret upstairs.
 The opening act in the Jr. room, as it was first called, was singer Phyllis Branch with the Andrew Hill trio (Chicago Tribune, December 28, 1958, pt.
 7 p.
 6); it was still there on January 9, 1959 (advertised in the Tribune, pt.
 3 p.
 5F) at what was now the Penthouse.
 On February 6, 1959 (Chicago Tribune, pt.
 3 p.
 9F), the Jewel Box Revue at the Penthouse, which had started on January 21, featured Lorez Alexandria with the trio.
 Meanwhile, Dinah Washington, a regular with Herman Roberts, was working the main room downstairs.

-In 1959, Hill even got an LP with his trio, the only one he would record before leaving town.
-Argo and Vee-Jay were putting out jazz LPs in Chicago by that time, but neither label signed him.
+In 1959, Hill got an LP with his trio, the only one he would record before leaving town.
+Argo and Vee-Jay were putting out a lot of jazz LPs in Chicago by that time, but neither label signed him.
 So in Love with the Sound of Andrew Hill was released on Warwick W 2002.
 Warwick was a brand-new label, founded by a fomer MGM executive, majority owned by United Telefilm, a Canadian company, and headquartered in New York.
 The month of release for Hill's LP, whose numbering places it second among Warwick's offerings in the format, has long been said to be November 1959.
 And a display ad for an out-of-town gig, in Lafayette, Indiana, that started on November 23 of that year boasts of Hill as a "Warwick Recording Artist."
 Warwick's LPs were not released in the order they were numbered—Warwick 2007 was out in October 1959—so the session could have taken place quite a while earlier.
 United Telefilm didn't put its marbles on the LP, which was not mentioned in the trades; the sparse reviews (for instance, Harvey Southgate, "Records Rountable," Democrat and Chronicle [Rochester, New York], February 14, 1960, p.
 13D) were rather tardy.

 The album session was made with Malachi Favors on bass and James Slaughter on drums.
 Some have concluded it took place a lot earlier than it was released—dates from 1955 through 1957 have been offered.
 Malachi Favors was definitely in the trio in June 1957, when the Defender (June 8, p.
 14) ran a photo of Hill, Favors, and Peppi Brown on congas at Musette's Lounge.
 But Favors was with Hill most of the pianist's remaining time in Chicago.
 The newspaper coverage that we have found so far does not enlighten as to when James Slaughter worked in the trio.
 Various drummers were mentioned on this or that occasion; more often the bassist and drummer were not named.